-Emma Stone For ‘La La Land’ Musical Rumors Are Untrue [Debunked]
+Emma Stone For ‘La La Land’ Musical Rumors Are Untrue

 Eva and Ryan are the parents of two girls, Esmeralda, 2, and Amada, 11 months.
 Despite being together for a long time, the couple isn’t used to making grand announcements on Instagram or magazine covers.

 The mother-of-two’s last major role was for HBO’s Clear History in 2013.
-She took a step back from acting, but has focused her attention on her family and businesses.
+She took a step back from acting, but has focused her attention to her family and businesses.
 She is the current ambassador and creative director of Circa Beauty.
 She is continuously working too for her eponymous clothing line with fashion label New York & Company.

 [Featued Image by Pascal Le Segretain/Getty Images]